dongxiangtranslationproject/dongxiangtranslationproject.github.io/photos/README.txt

-These photos are the intellectual property of Kaixuan Chen, Bo Ma, and other associated parties.
+These photos are the intellectual property of Kaixuan Chen, and Bo Ma.
 Unauthorized use, reproduction, or distribution in any form is strictly prohibited without prior written consent.